cannonball4528/Tutorly-AI/README.md

 - If AI or backend fails, robust mock data is shown for demo/testing.

 ## Contact
-For questions or support, open an issue or contact the maintainer.
+For questions or support, open an issue or contact @cannonball4528.